From Wikipedia - Reading time: 52 min

 Attractions:

-Chandigarh is a city located on the foothills of Himalayas and is the capital of two states – Punjab and Haryana.
-Chandigarh is also called "City Beautiful" with various tourist attractions such as Nek Chand Rock Garden, Zakir Hussain Rose Garden, Sukhna lake, and Open Hand Monument.
+Chandigarh is a city located on the foothills of the Himalayas and is the capital of two states – Punjab and Haryana.
+Chandigarh is also called "City Beautiful" with various tourist attractions such as Nek Chand Rock Garden, Zakir Hussain Rose Garden, Sukhna lake, Open Hand Monument and Capitol Complex which is a UNESCO World Heritage Site.
 This place was recorded as the Cleanest city of India by Ministry of Urban Development, Government of India.
-A majestic view of the Shivalik Hills including Kasauli is visible from here.
-Chandigarh is a well planned city and is also one of the earliest planned cities.
+A view of the Shivalik Hills including Kasauli is visible from here.
+Chandigarh is one of the earliest planned cities.

-Chhattisgarh is a new state but with an ancient civilisation, which can be felt by visiting the historical remains in the state.
-The state is blessed by nature with magnificent water falls, mountains, forests and wildlife.
-The Green State of Chhattisgarh has 41.33% of its area under forests and is one of the richest bio-diversity areas in the country.
-There are many tourist attractions worth seeing.
-It is India's tenth-largest state and situated in the heart of India, is endowed with a rich cultural heritage and attractive natural diversity.
-The state has many ancient monuments, rare wildlife, exquisitely carved temples, Buddhist sites, palaces, water falls, caves, rock paintings and hill plateaus.
-Most of these sites are untouched and unexplored and offer a unique and alternate experience to tourists, compared to traditional destinations which have become overcrowded.
+Chhattisgarh is a recent state with an ancient civilisation, hosting a number of historical remains.
+It has 41.33% of its area under forests and is one of the most bio-diverse areas in the country.
+It is India's tenth-largest state and situated in the heart of India.
+The state has many ancient monuments, rare wildlife, temples, Buddhist sites, palaces, waterfalls, caves, rock paintings, and hill plateaus.
+Most of these sites are untouched and unexplored.

 Main attractions of Chhattisgarh are Chitrakot Waterfalls, Kutumsar Caves, Ramgarh and Sita Bengra, Bhoramdeo temple, Arang temples, Sirpur, Rajim, Ratanpur and Malhar.
 Kakotal is also famous for its waterfall.

 Goa is one of the most famous tourist destinations in India.
-A former colony of Portugal, Goa is famous for its excellent beaches, amazing nightlife, Yogas, spas and massage, flea markets and shopping, water sports activities like cruising, Portuguese churches, Hindu temples, and wildlife sanctuaries.
-The Basilica of Bom Jesus, Basilica of Se Cathedral, Mangueshi Temple, Dudhsagar Falls, Shantadurga, Anjuna Beach, Aguada Fort, and Chapora Fort are famous attractions in Goa.
-Recently a Wax Museum (Wax World) has also opened in Old Goa housing a number of wax personalities of Indian history, culture and heritage.
+A former colony of Portugal, Goa is famous for its beaches, nightlife, Yogas, Nature trails, spas and massage, casinos, flea markets and shopping, water sports activities like cruising, Portuguese churches, Hindu temples, and wildlife sanctuaries.
+The Basilica of Bom Jesus, Se Cathedral, Mangueshi Temple, Dudhsagar Falls, Shantadurga, Anjuna Beach, Aguada Fort, and Chapora Fort are famous attractions in Goa.
+Recently, a Wax Museum (Wax World) has also opened in Old Goa housing a number of wax personalities of Indian history, culture, and heritage.

-The Goa Carnival is a world-famous event, with colourful masks and floats, drums and reverberating music, and dance performances.
+The Goa Carnival is a world-famous event, with colorful masks and floats, drums and reverberating music, and dance performances.

-Gujarat, the seventh largest state in India, located in the western part of India with a coastline of 1600 km (longest in India).
-It is the tenth most popular state in the country for tourists with annual footfall of 18.9 million tourists.[14]
+Gujarat, the seventh largest state in India, is located in the western part of India with a coastline of 1600 km, the longest in India.
+It is the tenth most popular state in the country for tourists with an annual footfall of 18.9 million tourists.[14]
 Gujarat's natural environment varies from the Great Rann of Kutch to the hills of Saputara.
 Gujarat is the sole home of the pure Asiatic lions and is considered to be one of the most important protected areas in Asia.
-Ancient Dholavira, archaeological site in Kutch District and Lothal,[15] archaeological site in Ahmedabad district contains ruins of ancient Indus Valley civilization city, ruins of Dholavira is one of the largest Harappan archaeological sites.[16]
+Ancient Dholavira, archaeological site in Kutch District and Lothal,[15] archaeological site in Ahmedabad district contains ruins of ancient Indus Valley civilization city, arguably Lothal[15] had the world's earliest known Dock.[incomprehensible] The ruins of Dholavira are one of the largest Harappan archaeological sites.[16]

-During the Sultanate reign, Hindu craftsmanship mix with Islamic architecture, giving rise to the Indo-Saracenic style.
+During the Sultanate's reign, Hindu craftsmanship mixed with Islamic architecture, giving rise to the Indo-Saracenic style.
 Many structures in the state are built in this fashion.
-It is also the birthplace of Mahatma Gandhi and Sardar Vallabhai Patel, the great iconic figures during India's Independence movement.
+It is also the birthplace of Mahatma Gandhi and Sardar Vallabhai Patel, important figures of India's Independence movement.
 Gujarat offers business tourism, archaeological and heritage tourism, cultural tourism, religious tourism, wildlife tourism, and medical tourism.
 Amitabh Bachchan is currently the brand ambassador of Gujarat Tourism.
 Ahmedabad is considered an ideal hub to cover all the destinations across Gujarat.
-In the year 2018 the famous Statue of Unity which is 597 ft. tall statue in honour of Vallabhbhai Patel (1875–1950) is also located in Gujarat.
+In 2018, the Statue of Unity, a 597 ft. tall statue in honour of Vallabhbhai Patel (1875–1950), was unveiled in Gujarat.
+Gujrat is also known for its business culture, and many big businessmen and industrialists such as Mukesh Ambani and Gautam Adani are from Gujrat.
+Its also known for the largest office building in the world, Surat Diamond Bourse (SDB), which is a diamond trade centre located in DREAM City, Surat, Gujarat.
+It is also known for its food, Jalebi-Fafda, and their own dance, Garba.

 The pilgrim places of Haryana are thronged by devotees all over the year, who visit the important religious places to seek divine blessings and eternal happiness.

-The state of Haryana has a long historical and cultural tradition which is manifested in the numerous religious places which fills the tourist with an intense sense of satisfaction.
+The state of Haryana has a long historical and cultural tradition which is manifested in numerous religious places.
 Some of the notable "Pilgrim Destinations" of Haryana are:

 Khatushyam The holy place from the time of Mahabharata.